 There is a difference between Restart and Shutdown operation and this is quite self-explanatory.
 As for shut down, your Mac won’t start until you press the Power button again.
 It will interest you to know that newer macOS have an automatic reboot feature built-into them.
-Therefore, everything is cleared during the ‘shut down’ or ‘restart” process, thereby clearing all processes, cache, and memory and, giving the device a complete start.
-Here is another interesting guide: How to use command prompt to shutdown and restart your computer, and How to Hide or Remove the Search Button from Windows 10 Taskbar.
+As a result, the ‘shut down’ or ‘restart’ process clears everything, including processes, cache, and memory.
+This provides the device with a fresh start by completely clearing all previous data.
+Here are other interesting guide: How to use command prompt to shutdown and restart your computer, and How to Hide or Remove the Search Button from Windows 10 Taskbar.

-Note: Be sure that the application isn’t included in System Preferences > Users & Groups > Login Items as described in this guide: How to hide or stop Apps such as OneDrive from opening automatically upon login on Macbook Pro.
+Note: Ensure the app isn’t in System Preferences > Users & Groups > Login Items, as explained here.
+How to hide or stop Apps such as OneDrive from opening automatically upon login on Macbook Pro.

 Use the setting in the logout or restart dialog to Enable or Disable reopen windows at login time

 If you disable a login item from the Mac Dock, but it still appears again after you reboot your Mac, then, you may have your MacBook set up to restore all open apps when booting up or restarting.
 To clear the reopen windows functionality, please follow the following steps: